xyflow/react-flow-docs/docs/api/nodes/node-resizer.md

 ```

 ### Usage Example

+The NodeResizer gets used in custom nodes.
+Beware that we are not passing width or height to a custom node.
+If you want to re-render your custom node on resize, you can [access the node dimensions](/docs/api/nodes/custom-nodes/#dimensions-and-other-values-from-a-node) with the useStore function.

 <CodeViewer options={{ editorHeight: 500, editorWidthPercentage: 45, wrapContent: true }} activeFile="ResizableNode.js" codePath="api-flows/NodeResizer" applyStyles={false} additionalFiles={['ResizableNode.js', 'ResizableNodeSelected.js', 'CustomResizerNode.js']} dependencies={{ '@reactflow/node-resizer': '1.2.2' }} />